microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/rbacapplication-list-roleassignments.md

 ## Query parameters

 This operation requires the `$filter` query parameter.
-You can filter on the `roleDefinitionId` or `principalId` properties.
+You can filter on the `roleDefinitionId`, `principalId` or `appScopeId` properties.
 The `roleDefinitionId` property can be either a role object ID or a role template object ID.
 The `$expand` query parameter is also supported on **principal**.
 For general information, see [OData query parameters](/graph/query-parameters).

 ## Request headers